HCL-TECH-SOFTWARE/digital-experience/docs/platform/kubernetes/docker.md

 -   **HCL DX 9.5 Container Update CF183**

-    If deploying HCL DX 9.5 CF183 release, the image and package names are as follows:
+    If you are deploying HCL DX 9.5 CF183 release, the image and package names are as follows:

     **CF183-core.zip files**: